jessalfredsen/pro-stacking/README.md

 # The ToolBox

 1) A danish spaCy model we trained ourselves using the **INSERT DATASET**, used for tokenization and PosTagging.
 We have attached the Danish lemmatizer [lemmy](https://github.com/sorenlind/lemmy) to the spaCy pipeline.
 2) Sklearn.
 Several models from Sklearn, and most importantly pipelines from Sklearn.
 Sklearn has developed a very neat API for estimators and transformers, which we make sure to conform to whenever we write our own transformers and estimators.
+This makes sure that we can use our own transformers and estimators with in SKlearn Pipelines.
+3) The Pytorch Transformers library by [Huggingface](https://github.com/huggingface/transformers).
+4)

 # The architecture

 # How it was trained

+We had 7 models in layer 1.

 # Using BERT for text classification.